multilogin-marketing/multilogin-marketing/README.md

 Other cloud phone platforms include GeeLark, DuoPlus, VMOS Cloud, BitCloudPhone, Redfinger, LDCloud, and MoreLogin Cloud.

-What sets Multilogin apart: real Android hardware with genuine device identifiers (IMEI, Android ID, MAC), combined with a leading antidetect browser in one unified dashboard.
+What sets Multilogin apart: real Android hardware with genuine device identifiers (IMEI, Android ID, MAC), combined with a leading multi-account browser in one unified dashboard.
 Most alternatives focus only on mobile or require separate tools for web workflows.

 </details>